 This is a no profit, independent and free space.

-Dangerously over-educated.
+Exit-preneur.
+Woman being.
+Southerner.
+Strega.
 Democratic Communist.
 Intersectional feminist.
 Low-waster.
 Minimalist.
-Southerner.
-Strega.
 Unlearner.
 Vegan.
 Volunteer.
-Woman being.
+Dangerously over-educated.

 CODE OF ETHICS

 - The content of this website and the on/offline services hereby offered are and will always be offered for free.

 - Anonymous donations may at some point be welcomed, but no resources are intentionally allocated for products connected to animal – included human – suffering and environmental damage.
 Full financial and temporal disclosure is updated monthly.
 Report accountability gaps if you spot them – thank you!

 - Temporary exceptions until 2022: direct and disclosed use of LinkedIn (owned by Microsoft), indirect use of Google products.